 About

-Heather Belnap is Professor of Art History & Curatorial Studies at Brigham Young University.
-She currently holds a BYU College of Humanities Professorship and was recently awarded BYU’s Phi Kappa Phi Award.
+Heather Belnap is Professor of Art History & Curatorial Studies and Coordinator of Global Women’s Studies at Brigham Young University.

 She has presented and published widely in feminist art history, and particularly on women in eighteenth- and nineteenth-century French art and society.
 Recently, she has turned her attention to the fields of Utah and Mormon studies.
-Professor Belnap has co-edited two books, Interior Portraiture and Masculine Identity in France, 1789-1914 (Ashgate, 2011) and Women, Femininity, and Public Space in European Visual Culture, 1789-1914 (Routledge, 2014).
-She co-authored, with Corry Cropper and Daryl Lee, Marianne Meets the Mormons: Representations of Mormonism in Nineteenth-century France (University of Illinois Press, 2022).
+Professor Belnap is the author, with Corry Cropper and Daryl Lee, of Marianne Meets the Mormons: Representations of Mormonism in Nineteenth-century France (University of Illinois Press, 2022), winner of the John Whitmer Historical Association’s Best Book Award.
+A French translation of this book, titled Mormonopolis: Imaginaire français du mormonisme 1830-1914, will be published by the Université Paris-Sorbonne in 2026.
+In addition to numerous articles and essays, she has co-edited two books, Interior Portraiture and Masculine Identity in France, 1789-1914 (Ashgate, 2011) and Women, Femininity, and Public Space in European Visual Culture, 1789-1914 (Routledge, 2014).

 Dr. Belnap is actively engaged in professional and civic organizations, particularly those involved in the advancement of women in the visual arts.
-She was a member of the CAA Committee on Women in the Arts and currently serves as the chair of CAA’s Services to Historians of the Visual Arts Committee.
-She is the Utah representative for The Feminist Art Project and was recently honored in Jann Haworth’s Utah Women 2020 mural as one of 250 or so women past and present who have shaped the state’s culture.
+She served as the chair of CAA’s Services to Historians of the Visual Arts Committee (2021-2024) and was a member of the CAA Committee on Women in the Arts (2015-2018).
+She is the Utah representative for The Feminist Art Project and currently serves on the Utah Women and Leadership Project‘s Arts & Music Impact Team.
+Dr. Belnap was honored in Jann Haworth’s Utah Women 2020 mural as one of 250+ women past and present who have shaped the state’s culture.

 She can be contacted at heather_belnap@byu.edu or womeninart@gmail.com